fedemengo/algorithms-and-data-structures/data-structures/heap/README.md

 ## Skew Heap

-Similar to the leftist heap but instead of rebalancing the structure on every merge operation (used both for pushin and popping), rotate `left` and `right` subtree for each node in the merge path.
+Implementation based on leftist heap but instead of rebalancing the structure on every merge operation (used for  both pushing and popping), rotate `left` and `right` subtree for each node in the merge path.

 A function passed to the constructor is used to determine the relative order of the element.